david-vloedman/My-Auth-Auth-App/README.md

 # My-Auth-Auth-App

 # Why and/or what?
 This is an educational project.
-I wanted something somewhat tangible so I went with a basic user/session/messaging system that I could easily use in future personal projects.
+I wanted something somewhat tangible so I went with a basic user/session/messaging web application that I could easily use in future personal projects.

 # Deployments / Look at it